Skip to main content

 © Naturschutzzentrum Ökowerk e.V., Altes Wasserwerk

-The Ökowerk environmental education centre between Teufelssee and Teufelsberg is always worth a trip.
-It is ideal for a bicycle tour.
-In autumn, the Grunewald forest will enchant you with its colourful scenery.
-From 23 October, there will also be an environmental education holiday programme for children, for which you can register your offspring still.
+The Ökowerk environmental education centre between Teufelssee and Teufelsberg is always worth a visit.
+It is ideal for a bike tour.
+In autumn, the Grunewald forest enchants you with its bright colours.
+From 20 October, there will also be an environmental education holiday programme for children, which you can register your children for.

 Autumn holiday programme at Ökowerk